yossisp/spektor.dev/content/blog/how-to-stream-mongodb-changes-to-kafka/index.md

 <a name="why"></a>I recently had to stream all changes (insertions/updates/deletions) from MongoDB to Elasticsearch in order to allow users to search the most up-to-date data.
 In addition I needed to transform MongoDB documents before inserting them into Elasticsearch, and many of those transformations weren't trivial.
 There're several options to do this which include [Logstash](https://www.elastic.co/logstash/) and [MongoDB River Plugin for ElasticSearch](https://github.com/richardwilly98/elasticsearch-river-MongoDB).
 Logstash is an official component of ELK stack which is nice but it has its own syntax for modifying documents which requires a certain learning curve.
 MongoDB River plugin is an [Elasticsearch plugin](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-plugins.html) which also allows document [transformations](https://github.com/richardwilly98/elasticsearch-river-MongoDB/wiki) although it seems that the transformations are more along the likes of including/excluding specific fields in a document.
 It also requires a relatively complicated setup to enable transformations.
 All of the above solutions require MongoDB to be started as a replica set because then MongoDB creates a special collection called `oplog` under `local` database.
 The oplog contains all document changes from any collection and is therefore used by the tools above to monitor for MongoDB document changes.

 There's also a 3rd option: Kafka connector!
 The advantage of Kafka connector is that it will stream document changes to a Kafka topic which can then be consumed by a Kafka client in a language of your choice.
-Once I have access to the changed document I can easily apply all the transformations I need using my programming language and then insert/delete the document into Elasticsearch.
+Once I have access to the changed document I can easily apply all the transformations I need using the programming language of my choice and then insert/delete the document into Elasticsearch.
 A popular connector for this use case is [Debezium](https://debezium.io/) which supports streaming changes from a number of databases including MongoDB.
 There's an official Debezium [tutorial](https://debezium.io/documentation/reference/1.6/connectors/MongoDB.html) for connecting to MongoDB but I'd like to share a more straightforward guide to performing the setup.
-While the tutorial is great and I encourage everyone to read it to get a better understanding of Debezium I think I can offer a simplified version of the tutorial which will also cover common pitfalls of the setup.
+While the tutorial is great and I encourage everyone to read it to get a better understanding of Debezium I think I can offer a simplified version of the tutorial where I explain some of the assumptions made in the original tutorial.

 <a name="tutorial"></a>First of all:

 > Debezium is built on top of Apache Kafka and provides Kafka Connect compatible connectors that monitor specific database management systems.

 [Kafka Connect](https://kafka.apache.org/documentation/#connect) is an open-source tool to ingest data from data systems (e.g. databases) and to stream changes to data systems.
 When data is ingested a source connector is used, when data is streamed sink connector is used.
 Kafka connectors and by extension Debezium are managed via REST API.
+In our case a source connector will be used.

 Debezium also requires MongoDB to be run as a replica set.
 If you use a standalone Mondodb instance you can easily [convert](https://docs.MongoDB.com/v4.0/tutorial/convert-standalone-to-replica-set/) it to replica.
 I also had to convert mine and I'll use a minimal setup MongoDB docker image for the tutorial: